gogadev/TopUp_App/README.md

 The project consists of 5 parts: User selects a recipient country, enters the phone number, selects correct operator, chooses the amount he/she wants to send to the recipient and see the success screen after the successful top-up.

 I used React Hooks throughout my app to make my code look cleaner, easier to read and test.
 I chose React Redux for the state management to avoid prop drilling.
-It will ensure that the component only re-renders when a specific object in the store changes I chose Redux Thunk middleware that allows for delayed actions and handles asynchronous actions.
+It will ensure that the component only re-renders when a specific object in the store changes.
+I chose Redux Thunk middleware that allows for delayed actions and handles asynchronous actions.
 I used Redux DevTools to be able to debug bugs, track the changes of the TopUp App.

 For fetching the main data, I used axios library because it performs automatic transforms of JSON data.